-Toilets are the main source of water use in the home, accounting for nearly 30 percent of residential indoor water use.
+Toilets are the main source of water use in the home, accounting for nearly a quarter of residential indoor water use.
 Therefore, toilets are a great opportunity to save water.

 Look for the Premium toilets that use 1.1 gallons per flush (gpf) with the WaterSense label, which certifies that toilets meet rigorous criteria for both flushing performance and water efficiency.